DenisMasterHerobrine/TravellersBootsReloaded/README.md

-# TravellersBootsRefabricated
+# TravellersBootsReloaded
-Fabric 1.17+ port of Traveller's Boots.
+A new and rewritten version of original Traveller's Boots for 1.19.2+ using modern Architectury toolchain.